 Reading & Translating Course in Tibetan

-This extension course is open to anyone who has taken our Level II Course.
+This course is open to anyone who has taken our Level II Course.

-Goals of the short course: Understanding the text, expanding grammar and vocabulary.
+Goals of the course: Understanding the text, expanding grammar and vocabulary.

 Please note: The required texts are not included in the registration fees.